Earliest information: 1796 (?1777)

 1796 (Berkshire Poll Book) Robert Rosier for messuage and lands occupied by self.

-1814 National School established – the Church of England equivalent of the Non-Conformist's British and Foreign Schools.
+1814 A new National School was built.
+(The National School was established in 1811.
+It was the Church of England equivalent of the Non-Conformist's British and Foreign Schools.
 Primary education only.
 Charge of one penny per week.
 Admissions register of 2,000 names exists (see BFHS).
 Monitorial system – i.e. one master taught a large number of pupils through the senior monitors.
 Close link to Parish Church, e.g. in 1855 the whole school went to St. Lawrence's church for two mornings each week.
 [In 1858 a night school for older (over 12 years) was set up, fee of 2d per week.
-Was this at the National School?]
+Was this at the National School?])

-The National School was erected, and the adjacent building (41 High Street) was refurbished for the head master – clad in Bath stone.
+The adjacent building (41 High Street) was refurbished for the head master and clad in Bath stone.

 1819 (EA) "Church Wardens"